The UK’s leading resin flooring specialist

 Polyurethane floors tend to be softer and more elastic, making them more resistant to scratching, as their elasticity tends to absorb some of the impact.
 This makes polyurethanes a good choice for food factories where the storage temperature can reach -30 degrees or in car parks as the elastic coating can act as a waterproofing.

 Polyurethane floors are favoured in:

 - Car parks

 - Food factories

 Epoxy and polyurethane flooring react differently to different chemicals they are exposed to.
-This makes polyurethanes the favored choice in food industries that have contact to lactic acids.
-Epoxy flooring under these conditions could turn yellow in color and could even experience corrosion.
+This makes polyurethanes the favoured choice in food industries that have contact with lactic acids.
+Epoxy flooring under these conditions could turn yellow in colour and could even experience corrosion.

 Epoxy floors are more suited to industries which have exposure to sulfuric acids as epoxy flooring is more resistant than polyurethane.

 Both epoxy and polyurethane floors are available with many customizable and decorative options.
 Determining which floor is the right solution for your specific environment can be made easier with the help of an experienced industrial flooring specialist.
-So, get in touch with out team today who will give you advise on the best flooring for your next project.
+So, get in touch with our team today who will give you advice on the best flooring for your next project.